 - Yes, you can.
-As an international traveller, you must arrange a visa in advance, have a negative COVID test no more than 72 hours before departure and adhere to 14-day quarantine in a state-approved hotel once you arrive in Thailand.
+As an international traveller, you must have a negative COVID test no more than 72 hours before departure and adhere to 14-day quarantine in a state-approved quarantine hotel in Bangkok once you arrive in Thailand.
 The length of this quarantine as of September 27th 2021 will be… Fully vaccinated – 7-day quarantine.
 Non-vaccinated arrive by air – 10-day quarantine, non-vaccinated arrive by land – 14-day quarantine.

 Current Thailand Visas available